Skip to content

 Another important financial metric in commercial real estate is the capitalization rate, or cap rate.
 The cap rate points towards potential returns and profitability of investments.

 To calculate the cap rate, divide the property’s net operating income (NOI) by its current market value or purchase price and express the result as a percentage.
-Cre cap rate are a common tool lenders and investors use to compare the profitability of different commercial real estate assets and estimate the time needed to recover their investment.
+CRE cap rate are a common tool lenders and investors use to compare the profitability of different commercial real estate assets and estimate the time needed to recover their investment.

 Investors mitigate the risk of acquiring properties at low cap rates by evaluating the capitalization rate.
 This helps avoid purchases at prices that are too high relative to their leverage.